Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: How do new certifications and transactions appear between members?

-\begin{observation} The probability for two members to be socially connected increases with the number of transactions they make. \end{observation}

-In conclusion, this section shows that certifications are often the first kind of link appearing between two $\breve{G}1$ members, and that transactions occur afterwards.
-Moreover, these transactions do not happen randomly but constrained by the social network: they preferably take place between friends or between friends of friends.
-In addition, we showed that the existence of a social relationship between two members increases the probability of making a transaction.
-Conversely, the probability of being connected with a certification increases when members make transactions, especially when they are bidirectional.
-In the next section, we will investigate these questions further using more advanced concepts mixing time and structure.
+The observations from this section lead to think that certifications are often the first kind of link appearing between two unrelated nodes in $\tilde{G}1$, and that transactions tend to occur afterwards.
+Moreover, we showed that these transactions do not happen randomly but constrained by the social network.
+This means that transactions preferably take place between friends or between friends of friends than between strangers (i.e. nodes far away in the WoT).
+In the next section, we will investigate these questions further using more complex concepts mixing time and structure.